luiscastelds/luiscastelds.github.io/projects.md

 - Scraping computer parts to build a homelab server is really fun.
 - Learned that there are tons of amazing apps easy to setup in CasaOS.
 - I wanted to build a home media server because we have tons of movies laying around and I don't want to pay for cloud.
-- The project died very early because I need to learn how to portforward properly otherwise it felt like a major security flaw!
+- The project died very early because I need to learn how to portforward properly otherwise it felt like a major security flaw.

 ---

 ## Carcassonne Markov Chain Model